 What is DKA?

 Want to help save lives and spread awareness as to what DKA is?
-Be a part of Beyond Type 1’s DKA Awareness Campaign across the U.S. and Canada.
-We are putting warning signs of Type 1 diabetes posters in every pediatrician’s office so both parents and physicians can be reminded of what Type 1 looks like in diagnosis.
-Help spread the word and donate today!
+Be a part of Beyond Type 1’s #SeeTheSigns Diabetes Awareness Campaign.
+We are putting warning signs of type 1 diabetes posters in every pediatrician’s office so both parents and physicians can be reminded of what type 1 looks like in diagnosis.

 Donate to Beyond Type 1 and help fund our DKA Awareness Campaign across the United States.

 You can also help spread awareness about the warning signs of type 1 diabetes by downloading and sharing these materials.
 Knowing the symptoms of type 1 diabetes (T1D) can prevent late diagnosis and DKA or even death.